minima-global/minidocs/docs/runanode/securefunds.md

 ---
-sidebar_position: 7
+sidebar_position: 6
 ---

-# Securing your funds
+# Securing your node

 Keeping your funds secure involves